 Tests used to diagnose coronary artery disease are typically conducted by a specially trained technician or a heart specialist (cardiologist).

 Cardiac Catheterization (Angiogram)

 The heart specialist threads a tiny tube (catheter) through an artery in your arm or leg into the arteries of your heart.
-He or she injects a dye into the tube that can be seen on an x-ray as the dye travels through your heart chambers and arteries.
+Aa dye is injected into the tube that can be seen on an x-ray as it travels through your heart chambers and arteries.
 This shows the pumping action and circulation of blood through your heart, and any blockages you might have in your coronary arteries.
-Your heart specialist will tell you if you need to change your diet or medications before or after the test.

 A large machine containing a strong magnet and radio waves creates a picture of the inside of your heart.
 This test can provide more detailed information about how your heart valves and other parts of your heart are working.

-A chest x-ray can show whether parts of your heart are enlarged, or if there’s fluid buildup in your lungs.
+A chest x-ray can show whether parts of your heart are enlarged, or if there is fluid buildup in your lungs.
 These can be signs of heart failure, a heart valve problem, or thickening of the heart muscle.